PyCQA/baron/README.md

 Documentation
 =============

-For the moment baron doesn't have any documentation yet.
+At the moment Baron doesn't have any documentation yet.
 The usage of the only 2 functions provided by Baron is shown above.
-Apart from that, baron provide 2 helper functions to explore the FST (in ipython for example).
+Apart from that, Baron provides 2 helper functions to explore the FST (in iPython for example).
 Example:

 ```python
 from baron.helpers import show, show_file